skyemakable/ShowerTunes/README.md

     * **Acceptance Criteria:**
         *  A user will be able to easily connect to a generic Bluetooth speaker and play a song on the speaker.
-2. As a passive person, I want to listen to music via my Bluetooth speaker while bathing without having to manually sync everything up beforehand.
+2. As a lazy person, I want to listen to music via my Bluetooth speaker while bathing without having to manually sync everything up beforehand.
     * **Acceptance Criteria:**
         *  A user will be able to play their music on their Bluetooth speaker without having to fiddle with their android phone.
 3. As a stressed individual, I want to listen to music via my Bluetooth speaker while bathing to help relieve stress.